vaizard/mage-provision-lxd/README.md

 ## managing lxd containers on remote hosts via api

 Lets assume we have two physical machines **localhost** and **remotehost** with ipv4 address 10.20.1.1, both having lxd installed, **localhost** having also ansible installed.
-Managing local and remote lxd containers from **localhost** differs in setting the ansible_host in the inventory file according to this example:
+Managing local and remote lxd containers from **localhost** differs in setting the ansible_host in the inventory file (/etc/ansible/hosts) according to this example:

 ```
 [lxd]
 localcontainer ansible_connection=lxd
-remotecontainer ansible_connection=lxd ansible_host=10.20.1.1:remotecontainer
+remotecontainer ansible_connection=lxd ansible_host=remotehost:remotecontainer
 ```

 In order for this to work, localhost's and remotehost's lxd have to be setup accordingly: